 In my book, you can never go wrong accessorizing your room with candles.

 Wine glasses and other glassware won’t melt with the heat from a flame, which makes them perfect for using as candle holders.
-I find round wine glasses like these Chardonnay glasses* are perfect for this.
+I find round wine glasses like these these Chardonnay glasses* are perfect for this.

 You can go really easy by placing a tealight straight inside the glass, like I did for my last minute Christmas tablescape last year.